top of page

 The Resin Knob Set

-Highly detailed and designed to fit perfectly in the parts, the primed and painted are ready to be fitted.
+Highly detailed and designed to fit perfectly in the parts, the primed and painted parts are ready to be fitted.
 These are optional, as they can be printed at home.
-This set includes the dual encoder knobs, the TFR button and the test button, along with the screen frames.
+This set includes the dual encoder knobs, the TFR button, the test button, and the screen frames.

 The Complete DIY set

 Everything you need to build the complete unit in one box.
-The only part that is required is the x4 mounting screws (4mm diameter) for the Dzus fasteners to attach the panel to your sim.
+The only required part is the x4 mounting screws (4mm diameter) for the Dzus fasteners to attach the panel to your sim.
 They are omitted because I have no idea what length your sim would require.

 737 VHF NAV RADIO